 Will the kids want to trick-or-treat next year?

 Will they still enjoy dressing up?

 The tradition has changed over the years.
 What started with Beloved dressed as a pea pod became an irresistibly cute Lion, then a pretty Princess and now a “tastefully” costumed Wonder Woman.
 She did manage to make it cute instead of inappropriate; she nixed the thigh highs and heels for Vans.
 From church functions to park celebrations to scouring the neighborhoods with family to terrorizing the neighborhoods with friends, we have all adjusted our expectation of the holiday.

 This year we will be getting together with the grandparents, cousins, aunts and uncles to eat a delicious taco feast and then work the neighbors.
 We’ll laugh, catch up and meet the new flock of youngsters that are just beginning their trick-or-treat journey.
-A new tradition that has also surfaced in our family is attending the local haunted woods that the state parks present or the haunted parks.
-Busch Gardens and Universal Studios offer terrifying fun for those brave enough to venture into the parks.
+A new tradition that has also surfaced in our family is attending the local haunted woods that the state parks put on or heading over to the haunted amusement parks for terrifying fun for those brave enough to venture in.

 Hovering high and low, Helicopter Mom and Just Plane Dad